onSec-fr/Http-Asynchronous-Reverse-Shell/README.md

 1. Fake HTTP traffic to appear as searches on bing.com.
 2. Commands are base64 encoded in the HTML response.
 3. The result of the commands is encoded in base64 as a cookie by the client.
-4. SSL support; by default it is a fake bing.com certificate.
+4. [Optional] SSL support; by default it is a fake bing.com certificate.
-5. Random delay between each customer call to avoid triggering IDSs.
+5. Random delay between each client call to avoid triggering IDSs.
 6. Random template is used for each response from the server.
 7. Re-use of the same powershell process to avoid triggering EDRs.
 8. Support for all Cmd and Powershell commands.
-9. The client display a fake error message at startup.
+9. [Optional] The client can display a fake error message at startup.
 10. The client is hidden from tasks manager.
-11. The client can be run as an administrator.
+11. [Optional] The client can be run as an administrator.

 ##### AV Detection